 colorproperty with a gutter icon of the corresponding color.
 When you hover over a color icon, RubyMine displays a popup that shows the color preview and its hexadecimal code.

 By default, RubyMine displays color icons in the gutter.
-If they are for some reason hidden, you can return them at any time.
+If they are hidden, you can return them at any time.

 In the Common area, select the Color preview checkbox.

-For HTML, XHTML RHTML files, RubyMine suggests a way to explore all styles applied to an arbitrary tag.
+In HTML and XHTML files, RubyMine can show you all the styles applied to an arbitrary tag.